s-janjic-220187/test-app-import/project/README.md

 ---

-**Enjoy managing your user data and events with Slava Pivcu app !**
+**Enjoy managing your user data and events with Srkijev Pivce Planer App !**